-Drive to St. Ignace, park your vehicle, walk the bridge and then return to St. Ignace on school buses provided by the Mackinac Bridge Authority.
-There is limited parking space available west of the Mackinac Bridge Authority plaza area.
-Parking is also available at Little Bear East Arena with shuttle service provided.
+Drive to St. Ignace, park your vehicle, walk the bridge and then return to St. Ignace on buses provided by the Mackinac Bridge Authority.
 The bus loading area is located at Conkling Park and the State Dock on South Huron Avenue in Mackinaw City, or

 Buy your tickets in Mackinaw City at the bus loading area, board a bus to St. Ignace, walk the bridge and then return to your vehicle.
-The buses are hired for your convenience by the Mackinac Bridge Authority.
-The Authority strongly advises walkers to arrange for their own transportation to the starting point because of the increasing demand on the buses.
-Tickets go on sale and buses begin transporting walkers at 5:30 a.m. from Mackinaw City.
-Bus service from Mackinaw City to St. Ignace will end at 2:30 p.m.
-Handicap buses will be available.
-A limit of two people may accompany the handicapped person on the handicap bus.
+Tickets go on sale and buses begin transporting walkers at 4:00 a.m. from Mackinaw City.
+People catching a bus from Mackinaw City to go north and begin the walk should arrive early.
+The last bus leaving Mackinaw City for people wanting to start the walk will be at 10 a.m.
+Lines may be long and there will be no extension of this deadline.
+Bus services from Mackinaw City to St. Ignace will end at 2:30 p.m.
+Accessible buses will be available.
+A limit of two additional people may accompany the person requiring transportation on the accessible bus.

 Traffic and Restrooms

-The two EAST lanes on the bridge are used by walkers until 9:30 a.m. and the two WEST lanes by vehicular traffic.
-After 9:30 a.m. only one EAST lane is available to walkers.
-The National Guard and other official personnel will be available in the event of an emergency.
+The two EAST lanes on the bridge are used by walkers and the two WEST lanes by event vehicles and emergency vehicles.
+The Michigan State Police and other official personnel will be available in the event of an emergency.
 Please note, there are NO RESTROOMS ON THE BRIDGE and the average length of time to walk the bridge is about two hours.
 Portable toilets will be located at both ends of the bridge and at the bus loading area.

 Baby strollers, animals and jogging